slowernews/wisdom-tldr/README.md

 > *'The more relaxed you are, the better you are at everything.'*

-> *'I've decided to be happy because it is good to my health.'*

 > *'If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.'*